-Puech, Pascal and Flahaut, Emmanuel and Bassil, Ayman and Juffmann, T. and Beuneu, F. and Bacsa, Wolfgang Raman bands of double-wall carbon nanotubes: comparison with single- and triple-wall carbon nanotubes, and influence of annealing and electron irradiation.
+Puech, Pascal and Flahaut, Emmanuel and Bassil, Ayman and Juffmann, Thomas and Beuneu, François and Bacsa, Wolfgang Raman bands of double-wall carbon nanotubes: comparison with single- and triple-wall carbon nanotubes, and influence of annealing and electron irradiation.
 (2007) Journal of Raman Spectroscopy, vol. 38 (n° 6). pp. 714-720.
 ISSN 0377-0486

 (Document in English)

 PDF (Author's version) - Requires a PDF viewer such as GSview, Xpdf or Adobe Acrobat Reader

 We compare the G and G2D bands of single-, double- and triple-wall carbon nanotubes (CNTs).
 We observe that the band shape is sensitive to the number of walls of the CNTs.
 For single-wall carbon nanotubes (SWCNTs), the G band is composed of two distinct contributions G+ and G-, while the G band for double-wall nanotubes is composed of one band with two main contributions from the inner and the outer tube.
 The G2D band can be fitted with one Lorentzian for single-wall tubes, while two distinct contributions are observed for double-wall carbon nanotubes (DWCNTs).
 Considerable variations of the G2D band are found with similar first order Raman spectra.
 Annealing influences the D- and RBM-band intensities.
 Electron irradiation has the effect of decreasing the G- and D-band wavenumbers but does not enhance the D-band intensity considerably.
 The down-shifts of the G- and D-band wavenumbers are correlated and are the same for two excitation wavelengths.
 This is consistent with the scattering of phonons around the K-point.